-The University of Southern Indiana and SWIRCA and More, the local agency on aging, will present the 12th annual Mid-America Institute on Aging and Wellness (MAIA) on the USI campus on Thursday, August 8 and Friday, August 9, with a pre-conference workshop on Alzheimer’s disease and dementia care scheduled for Wednesday, August 7.
+The University of Southern Indiana and SWIRCA and More, the local agency on aging, will present the 14th-annual Mid-America Institute on Aging and Wellness (MAIA) in a live, virtual format on August 12 and 13.

-MAIA is a two-day gerontology conference for health care and social service professionals, health care administrators, clinicians, older adults or retirees, family members providing care for a loved one, students and anyone who wants to learn tips for leading a healthier life.
+The 2021 MAIA is a two-day, online gerontology conference for healthcare and social service professionals, healthcare administrators, clinicians, older adults or retirees, family members providing care for a loved one, students and anyone who wants to learn tips for leading a healthier life.
 Each year, national and local speakers provide practical tools and ground-breaking information related to successful aging and wellness.

-The deadline for a reduced registration fee is Tuesday, July 30.
-After that date, the rate increases for the pre-conference workshop and one- and two-day registrations.
+The deadline for a reduced registration fee is August 1, 2021.
+After that date, the rate increases for one- and two-day registrations.
 There is a discounted rate for students and retirees.
-More information about registering is online at USI.edu/maia or by calling 812-464-1989.
+The link to register online is at USI.edu/maia.